For a recent river trip, I planned high protein camping food to bring. Here’s the low calorie meals & snacks I brought to stay on my diet.

 However, on the days when I stick to my healthy food plan and control for calories, I honestly feel energetic, motivated, and ready to conquer the world.

 The quantity AND quality of food really does affect everything about how I live my life!

-For this reason, I WANTED to eat healthy food on our camping trip.
+For this reason, I WANTED to bring high protein camping food on this trip.
 I hate being on vacation and feeling like I don’t want to socialize.
 I hate feeling lethargic and unmotivated.

 Traveling is SO MUCH better when you feel good!

 So, with the blessing of my husband (who was going to have to eat the same foods as me because everything got packed onto a 15 ft. raft), these are the meals we planned!

 The high protein food we packed for camping on the river

 All the food we brought had to fit on the raft, and we tried to include as few things that needed to be in the cooler as possible.
 So, this is what we came up with: